The Boulevard Mall: Other additions

 In March 2016, Sansone Companies announced plans to add a 31000 sqft SeaQuest Interactive Aquarium inside the mall.
-SeaQuest opened on December 11, 2016.
-It occupies space previously held by nine individual stores in the mall.
+SeaQuest opened on December 11, 2016, serving as a new anchor tenant.
+It occupies space previously held by nine individual stores.
+The SeaQuest chain went bankrupt in 2024 and its Boulevard Mall location was purchased the following year by Boulevard Ventures, which renamed it One World Interactive Aquarium.